 To make it easier to aggregate the data, you can simply put a 1 for pass and 0 for fail.

 Record your analysis in a spreadsheet with the URL of the article so you can review and fix issues later on.

-Part 3: Aggregate the results
+Aggregate the results and share with authors

-The diagram (produced by the Consortium of Service Innovation) showcases an analysis of 141 articles that were written by 5 authors.
+The diagram produced by the Consortium of Service Innovation showcases an analysis of 141 articles that were written by 5 authors.
 You can see that each author is given an article quality index (AQI) for the sample of articles that were reviewed.

 This example includes six (6) quality metrics that can pass or fail.
 The total possible points is the number of articles reviewed multiplied by the number of quality metrics (6).